 You realise the hype surrounding this city exists for a reason

 Melbourne seems like an impossible city in many ways, as everyone seems to love it.
 That’s a lot of pressure for a place… can it truly live up to the hype?

 Short answer, yes.
-Melbourne is magical.
+Living in Melbourne is pretty damn good.
 You’ll never be bored here, that’s for sure.

 This part rings true.

-I know there are many parts of the country that have personally permanently captured my heart… but moving to Melbourne felt quite a bit like coming home.
+I know there are many parts of the country that have personally permanently captured my heart… but a move to Melbourne felt quite a bit like coming home.

 I hope this helps you figure out whether living in Melbourne is for you.
 It’s a fantastic city – I never regret moving here.